Every name has a face.

 Build

-They build a detailed profile on the platform, capturing where the person grew up, what they loved, their service, and the evidence behind every discovery.
+They build a detailed profile on the platform, capturing the person’s life, service, and community, mapping the locations connected to their story.

 STEP 03